 You Can't Do Everything

 Sometime you need to fill a skill gap on your team.
 This applies to small agencies more often than larger ones, but even big agencies experience times like these.
 Unsurprisingly, this often applies to companies that are very specialized, companies that are known for excelling in only one or two things.
 For example, you may have tons of employees focusing on web development, but no designers on staff.
-This would be the perfect time to reach out to a design agency to do homepage mockups, color palettes, and photo layouts for your developers to implement.
+This would be the perfect time to outsource work to a design agency to do homepage mockups, color palettes, and photo layouts for your developers to implement.
 After all, every website needs a solid design pass.

 You Need an Expert